 In addition to the preservation of existing trees, at least 40 percent tree canopy is required for a development site unless mitigation is provided according to MMC 16.32.042.D.
-Public right-of-way is not considered part of the development site for the purposes of these calculations.
+Public right-ofway is not considered part of the development site for the purposes of these calculations.
 The following is eligible for credit towards tree canopy requirements when planted or preserved in accordance with City of Milwaukie standards:

-1. Seventy-five percent (75%) of the mature crown area of planted onsite trees from the City of Milwaukie tree canopy list or as otherwise approved by the Urban Forester.
+1. Seventy-five percent (75%) of the mature crown area of planted onsite trees from the City of Milwaukie Street Tree List or as otherwise approved by the Urban Forester.